 In this post, I focused on the approach part of the process, and investigated one of the worst mistake that I made at GoDisco- giving up on introductions.

 We all know how efficient a good intro can be, and how we can benefit from it.
 Actually, that’s the exact reason that I, as well as almost every businessman, work so hard to create a large network of connections.

 Over the past year, I managed to connect and create new amazing friendships with a lot of great entrepreneurs, businessmen and investors.
 However, when I started my fundraising round, I found that it was harder than I thought to manage them to get intros; mainly because I was lacking a clear strategy.

 - You can’t ask for too many favors - you can only ask for one or two favours in a while; more than that and people might start to ignore you.

 - You don’t really know who can help you

-- You losing patient, and start cold mailing - TL;DR: cold mails are bad unless you are a well-known personality.
+- You losing patient, and start cold mailing - TL;DR: cold mails are usually a bad idea, unless you are a celeb or something.

 Planning your strategy

-Planning your strategy can help you to gather more control over your process, and to create meaningful introductions.
+Planning your strategy can help you to gather more control over the process, and create meaningful introductions.

 When I started to write this blog post, I first mapped my connections in order to realize how I should act: